Owlfroggy/terracotta-docs/docs/codeblocks/set_var.md

 Math operations can be done much easier by using [Expressions](../language_features/expressions.md).
-You should only do math via setvar actions when you want absolute control over the template's codeblocks, otherwise its easier to let the compilier handle it for you.
+You should only do math via setvar actions when you want absolute control over the template's codeblocks, otherwise its easier to let the compiler handle it for you.